dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 ##3.
 Have a Secure, Reliable, and Scalable Technology Stack Powering Your Web Presence

+Building software is a difficult task because the requirements and needs it must fulfill change frequently.
+For this reason it is important that the stack, or various frameworks, programming languages, production environments, your web presence uses is secure, reliable, and scalable.
+Security is important because as you grow larger you may be the target of an attacker.
+Weak and insecure software makes it simple for an attacker to gain access and damage your online presence.
+Reliable technology and resources are ones that provide consistent up time for your web presence products.
+This includes keeping your website, application interfaces, or anything public on highly available systems so that the maximum amount of your audience can be reached.
+Scalable technology will make your web presence handle increases in traffic and load as you gain in popularity.

 ##4.
 Know the Complete Picture of Your Web Presence

 ##5.
 Managing Your Technology and Web Presence Partner